-22) Bread Corporation is a C corporation with earnings of \$100,000.
+- 22) Bread Corporation is a C corporation with earnings of \$100,000.
 It paid \$20,000 in dividends to its sole shareholder, Gerald.
 Gerald also owns 100% of Butter Corporation, an S corporation.
 Butter had net taxable income of \$80,000 and made a \$15,000 distribution to Gerald.
 What income will Gerald report from Bread and Butter's activities?

+- A) \$35,000

+- B) \$95,000

+- C) \$100,000

-A) \$35,000 B) \$95,000 C) \$100,000 D) \$180,000 Answer: C Explanation: C) (\$80,000 S corporation income + \$20,000 dividends) Page Ref.: C:2-6 Objective: 1
+- D) \$180,000 Answer: C

+Explanation: C) (\$80,000 S corporation income + \$20,000 dividends)
-23) Which of the following statements is incorrect?

-A) S corporations must allocate income and expenses to their shareholders based on their proportionate ownership interest.

-B) The number of S corporation shareholders is unlimited.

-C) S corporation income is taxed to shareholders when earned.

-D) S corporation losses can offset shareholder income from other sources.
+- 23) Which of the following statements is incorrect? - A) S corporations must allocate income and expenses to their shareholders based on their proportionate ownership interest. - B) The number of S corporation shareholders is unlimited. - C) S corporation income is taxed to shareholders when earned. - D) S corporation losses can offset shareholder income from other sources.

-24) Which of the following statements is true?

-A) Shareholders in a C corporation can use C corporation losses to offset shareholder income from other sources.

-B) C corporation losses remain in the C corporation and can offset capital gain income from other years.

-C) C corporation shareholders are taxed based on their proportionate share of income.

-D) Distributions of C corporation income are not taxable.
+- 24) Which of the following statements is true? - A) Shareholders in a C corporation can use C corporation losses to offset shareholder income from other sources. - B) C corporation losses remain in the C corporation and can offset capital gain income from other years. - C) C corporation shareholders are taxed based on their proportionate share of income. - D) Distributions of C corporation income are not taxable.

-25) Identify which of the following statements is false.

-A) The check-the-box regulations permit an LLC to be taxed as a C corporation.

-B) Under the check-the-box regulations, an LLC that has only two members (owners) must be taxed as a partnership.

-C) A business need not be incorporated under state or federal law to be taxed as a corporation.

-D) Once an election is made to change its classification, an entity cannot change again for 60 months.
-Answer: B
+- 25) Identify which of the following statements is false. - A) The check-the-box regulations permit an LLC to be taxed as a C corporation. - B) Under the check-the-box regulations, an LLC that has only two members (owners) must be taxed as a partnership. - C) A business need not be incorporated under state or federal law to be taxed as a corporation. - D) Once an election is made to change its classification, an entity cannot change again for 60 months.

-A) Under the check-the-box regulations, an LLC that has one member (owner) may be disregarded as an entity separate from its owner.

-B) An unincorporated business may not be taxed as a corporation.

-C) A new LLC that is owned by four members elects to be taxed under its default classification (as a partnership) in its first year of operations.
-The entity is prohibited from changing its tax classification at any time in the future.
+- 26) Identify which of the following statements is true. - A) Under the check-the-box regulations, an LLC that has one member (owner) may be disregarded as an entity separate from its owner. - B) An unincorporated business may not be taxed as a corporation. - C) A new LLC that is owned by four members elects to be taxed under its default classification (as a partnership) in its first year of operations.
+The entity is prohibited from changing its tax classification at any time in the future. - D) All of the above are false.

-Answer: A Page Ref.: C:2-8

-27) Three members form an LLC in the current year.
-Which of the following statements is incorrect?

-A) The LLC's default classification under the check-the-box rules is as a partnership.

-B) The LLC can elect to have its default classification ignored.

-C) The LLC can elect to be taxed as a C corporation with no special tax consequences.

-D) If the LLC elects to use its default classification, it can elect to change its status to being taxed as a C corporation beginning with the third tax year after the initial classification.
+- 27) Three members form an LLC in the current year.
+Which of the following statements is incorrect? - A) The LLC's default classification under the check-the-box rules is as a partnership. - B) The LLC can elect to have its default classification ignored. - C) The LLC can elect to be taxed as a C corporation with no special tax consequences. - D) If the LLC elects to use its default classification, it can elect to change its status to being taxed as a C corporation beginning with the third tax year after the initial classification.

-Page Ref.: C:2-8 and C:2-9 Objective: 2 28) Identify which of the following statements is true.

-A) The exchange of stock for services rendered is not a taxable transaction.

-B) The repeal of Sec.
-351 would result in more existing businesses being incorporated.

-C) Section 351 was enacted to allow taxpayers to incorporate without incurring adverse tax consequences.
-D) All of the above are false.
+- 28) Identify which of the following statements is true. - A) The exchange of stock for services rendered is not a taxable transaction. - B) The repeal of Sec.
+351 would result in more existing businesses being incorporated. - C) Section 351 was enacted to allow taxpayers to incorporate without incurring adverse tax consequences. - D) All of the above are false.

-Answer: C Page Ref.: C:2-12 Objective: 4

-A) Section 351 applies exclusively to the formation of a new corporation.

-B) Section 351 applies to property transfers in exchange for stock.

-C) Section 351 only applies to individual transferors.
+- 29) Identify which of the following statements is true. - A) Section 351 applies exclusively to the formation of a new corporation. - B) Section 351 applies to property transfers in exchange for stock. - C) Section 351 only applies to individual transferors. - D) All of the above are false.